rubigdata/bigdata-blog-2021-Lavika5/Assignment3.md

 There are 2 ways of creating RDDs.
 In this assignment parallelize is used.
 This copies the elements of the collection so that they can be computed on in paralell.

+## Assignment 3a

+### Why did Spark fire off eight different tasks?
 When an RDD is created, a Directed Acyclic Graph is built and the graph is split into different tasks which are scheduled to execute at different stages.
+So specifying 8 partitions  fires off 8 different tasks.

+### Counting words
 ```
 println( "Lines:\t", lines.count, "\n" +
          "Chars:\t", lines.map(s => s.length).